Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/IAN_FINAL_REVIEW_GUIDE.md

 ## Outcome of the review

-The main outcome I would like is agreement that the workflow is technically and methodologically appropriate for TRE execution, together with confirmation of the remaining source-specific assumptions.

-Once these are agreed, I can make any final configuration changes and proceed with the real-data TRE run.
+Once those points are agreed, the intention is to make any final configuration changes required and then ingress the workflow into the TRE for the real-data run.